Indianapolis: Manufacturing

-Historically, manufacturing has been a critical component of Indianapolis' economic landscape; however, deindustrialization since the mid-20th century has significantly impacted the city's workforce.
+Historically, manufacturing has been a critical component of Indianapolis's economy; however, deindustrialization since the mid-20th century has significantly impacted the city's workforce.
 Indianapolis is typically considered part of the Rust Belt, a region of the Northeastern and Midwestern U.S. beleaguered by industrial and population decline.
 Between 1990 and 2012, approximately 26,900 manufacturing jobs were lost in the city as it continued diversification efforts and transitioned to a service economy.
 RCA and Western Electric formerly employed thousands at their Indianapolis manufacturing plants.

 Once home to 60 automakers, Indianapolis rivaled Detroit as a center of automobile manufacturing and design in the early 20th century.
 Indianapolis was home to several luxury car companies, including Duesenberg, Marmon, and Stutz Motor Company; however, the automakers did not survive the Great Depression of the 1930s.
 Detroit's Big Three automakers maintained a presence in the city and continued to operate in various capacities until the 2000s: Ford Motor Company (1914–1942, 1956–2008), Chrysler (1925–2005), and General Motors (1930–2011).

 Indianapolis is home to Allison Transmission's headquarters and manufacturing facilities, employing 2,500 in the design and production of automatic transmissions and hybrid propulsion systems.
 Rolls-Royce North America dates its local presence to the establishment of the Allison Engine Company in 1915.
 Its Indianapolis Operations Center has a workforce of 4,000 in aircraft engine development and manufacturing.
-Other major manufacturing employers include Allegion (1,300) and Raytheon Technologies (1,000).
+Other major manufacturing employers include Allegion and RTX Corporation.
 In 2016, Carrier Corporation announced the closure of its Indianapolis plant, moving 1,400 manufacturing jobs to Mexico.
 Carrier later negotiated with the incoming Trump administration to save some jobs.
 The company's local workforce numbers 800 in gas furnace production.

-Hospitality

-The hospitality industry is an increasingly vital sector of the Indianapolis economy.
-According to Visit Indy, 29.2 million visitors generate $5.6 billion annually, supporting 82,900 jobs.
-Indianapolis has long been a sports tourism destination but has more recently relied on conventions.
-From 2010 to 2019, average annual attendance for conventions was 494,000, an increase of 26% from the previous decade.